 - Human aspirations.
 We like to feel in control of our destiny rather than subjugated to a computer’s whims.
 Also, when companies make us wait instead of providing responsive service, they seem either arrogant or incompetent.

-Common sense will tell you that users that don’t have to deal with frustration of waiting for the content of your website to load, will be more focused on the content itself.
+Common sense will tell you that users that don’t have to deal with the frustration of waiting for the content of your website to load, will be more focused on the content itself.
 And the content is the one that you’re trying to sell.
 That is true for any kind of website – be it a shop, a blog or an introduction page.

 Nilsen continues with the topic response time in his article Response times: The 3 important limits and talks about how people perceive the time.